What We Learned from 2020 - A Year in Review

 LESSON THREE:

-The four core industries CCG serves are essential to the nation’s economic wellbeing.
+The four core industries CCG serves are essential to the nation’s economic well-being.

 we learned to communicate and conduct business differently